Disaster Resilient: Future Ready

-We have just completed the first stage, which involved reviewing the academic research, commentary, policy and practice that exists around building resilience and resilient communities.
+The first stage involved reviewing the academic research, commentary, policy and practice that exists around building resilience and resilient communities.
 This literature review has been completed and is now being summarised to highlight the key take-outs - this will be available soon.

 Participating in the program is an opportunity to discuss where your community is at the moment, what your vision for the future of your community is, where you see the gaps are and how organisations such as FRRR could help to fill them.
 The Disaster Resilient: Future Ready program will help to link you to resources such as funding, information and training.

-If you are located in another state or territory, you can register your interest in being involved, as we do plan to roll this out nationally, once funding partners are confirmed in other States.
+If you are located in a state or territory other than NSW, you can register your interest in being involved, as we do plan to roll this out nationally, once funding partners are confirmed in other States.